alemart/encantar-js/docs/getting-started/concepts.md

 5. **encantar.js** is a WebAR technology.
 I also call it a WebAR engine.
 Lots of computations have to be performed behind the scenes in order to make an Augmented Reality experience possible. encantar.js uses the GPU[^2] to accelerate many of those computations.
 In fact, the GPU and the CPU[^3] are used together.
 This approach improves the performance of the WebAR experience and ultimately leads to a better user experience.

-Now that those terms are clarified, I say this: you can use encantar.js to create amazing WebAR experiences! :wink:
+You can use encantar.js to create amazing WebAR experiences! :wink:

-[^1]: This definition of AR experience is convenient in different ways.
-For example, it makes the term "WebAR experience", which is arguably better than "WebAR app" (no apps are downloaded), well-defined.
-I make a distinction between AR experience and experience of AR.
-An experience of AR is an event in consciousness in which AR is experienced.
+[^1]: An experience of AR is an event in consciousness in which AR is experienced.
 I sometimes use the latter definition.
 [^2]: Graphics Processing Unit
 [^3]: Central Processing Unit

-## Practical concepts
+## Basic concepts

 Let me explain some concepts that you'll see over and over again when developing WebAR experiences with encantar.js:

-1. The experience of Augmented Reality is created by augmenting the physical scene with the virtual scene.
+1. An Augmented Reality experience augments a physical scene with a virtual scene.

     1.1.
 The **physical scene** is a scene of the physical world.